 PART 5: POSSIBLE OUTCOMES

 In an unsustainable situation like this, there are really only two possible outcomes.
-Either the trend continues for some unknowable period of time until we reach some collapse event, or we make changes to the system and fix the root problem.
+Either the trend continues for some unknowable period of time until we reach a collapse event, or we make changes to the system and fix the root problem before that happens.

-The cannibalization of society is the logical conclusion of a game where narrow-AI is programmed to maximize profits by maximizing externalities.
-If we don’t regain control, society eventually collapses under the weight of the corporate AI.
+The cannibalization of society is the logical conclusion of a game where corporate narrow-AI is programmed to maximize profits by maximizing externalities.
+If we don’t regain control, society eventually collapses under the weight of the corrupt machine.

-The other possible outcome is that we regain control of the system long enough to rewrite the flawed corporate program.
+The other possible outcome is that we regain control of the system long enough to rewrite the flawed corporate algorithm.

-Laws restoring judgment to humans – such as conditional corporate personhood, “boxing” the corporation with a more specific purpose, and simulating morality in the profit calculation – could put the machine back on a leash.
+Fixes such as subtracting corporate privileges, conditional corporate personhood, “boxing” the corporation with a more specific purpose, and simulating morality in the profit calculation by including externalities — could put the machine back on a leash, and restore functional capitalism.

 Of course, the conglomerate corporate entity will fight any law that conflicts with its current profit maximizing program.
 But since it is not intelligent, it will also mindlessly follow any new program.
 So, the trick is just to get that program into place — at a time when humans are rapidly losing leverage.

 Since it requires no action, I am going to assign Outcome #1 as the base case (the one that is most probable).
 Humans tend to drift along, doing the same thing and getting the same result.
 Moves over time limit future moves, until there is only one outcome remaining.
 And small changes to a persistent massive trend doesn’t shift the trend.
 Outcome #2 is less likely, since it would require radical and successful action.
-The situation is not entirely hopeless, but successful action will require a firm understanding of the problem, and there is no evidence of that.
+The situation is not entirely hopeless, but successful action would require a firm understanding of the problem, and there is no evidence of that.

-Corporatism is broken capitalism and it is the root problem America faces in the 21st century.
-It is from this root that the majority of societal problems originate.
-The most elegant way of thinking about this complex phenomenon is by understanding corporations as “narrow AI” and seeing it as an “AI takeover,” a takeover in which the rules-based system we built — which is our entire society — no longer takes orders from us.
+Corporatism is broken capitalism, and the root problem America faces in the 21st century.
+It is from this root that the majority of current societal problems originate.
+An elegant way of thinking about this complex phenomenon is by understanding corporations as “narrow AI” and seeing it as an “AI takeover,” a takeover in which the rules-based system we built — which is our entire society — no longer takes orders from us.